 GEN 10-24 INVESTMENTS/INSURANCE REGISTER PERMANENT.
 May

 MICROFILM according

 Form 350 - Register of Investments to 60 IAC 2

 Form 351 - Register of Insurance STANDARDS.
 Original

 may be retained in office,

 transferred to the Indian

 State Archives pursuant

 to IC 5-15-6-6 at such

 time as original record no

 longer has official value

 but has historical value.

 If microfilmed, original

 may be destroyed upon

 receipt of written

 approval from the

 COUNTY COMMISSION

 of public records and

 Indiana Archives and

 Records Administration.

 GEN 10-25 BONDS, BIDS, CONTRACTS AND LEASES DESTROY ten (10) years

-011110 20 after expiration of the
+after expiration of the

 All contracts with vendors or other units of contract and after receipt of STATE BOARD OF

 government to provide goods or services.
 Files ACCOUNTS Audit

 also include working papers and similar Report and satisfaction of unsettled charges.

-attachments used by the agency in this process. unsettied enargeet
+attachments used by the agency in this process.

 This record series also applies to an administrative

 entity receiving revenue through a contract or

 lease.

 Retention based on IC 34-13-1-1

 GEN 10-26 AS-SUBMITTED BUDGETS DESTROY after five (5)

 calendar years.

-·····

-Includes new programs requested, justifications, breakdown of money requested, estimates, reports, and public notice GEN 12-1 PAPER CHECKS & REMOTE-CAPTURE CHECKS DESTROY paper upon receipt of deposit report Checks deposited with a bank by a governmental entity through the regular deposit process or the from bank digital remote-capture process. acknowledging the bank's acceptance.
-RETAIN Disclosure of these records may be affected by IC 5-14-3-4(a)(5) and IC 5-14-3-4(a)(12) digital image locally or 5 14 5 4(u)(5) and 10 5 14 5 4(u)(12) through bank-provided Retention based on IC 34-11-2-6 access for six (6) years and until receipt of STATE BOARD OF ACCOUNTS audit report and satisfaction of unsettled charges.
-GEN 15-2 INTERNAL REVENUE SERVICE FORMS RETAIN for period required by federal law, Includes the governmental entity's original copy of but for not less than six forms filed with the Internal Revenue Service.
+- ,

+Includes new programs requested, justifications,

+breakdown of money requested, estimates,

+reports, and public notice

+GEN 12-1 PAPER CHECKS & REMOTE-CAPTURE CHECKS DESTROY paper upon

+receipt of deposit report

+Checks deposited with a bank by a governmental from bank

+entity through the regular deposit process or the digital remote-capture process. acknowledging the bank's

+acceptance.
+RETAIN

+Disclosure of these records may be affected by IC digital image locally or

+5-14-3-4(a)(5) and IC 5-14-3-4(a)(12) through bank-provided

+Retention based on IC 34-11-2-6 access for six (6) years

+and until receipt of

+STATE BOARD OF

+ACCOUNTS audit report

+and satisfaction of

+unsettled charges.

+GEN 15-2 INTERNAL REVENUE SERVICE FORMS RETAIN for period

+required by federal law,

+Includes the governmental entity's original copy of but for not less than six

+forms filed with the Internal Revenue Service.
 (6) years.
+DESTROY

+upon fulfillment of this

+retention period.

+PERSONNE L

-DESTROY upon fulfillment of this retention period.
-PERSONNE L GEN 10-27 PERSONNEL FILES DESTROY 75 years after employee is no longer Personnel records containing documentation of employed by the the employee's working career and application for employment with the county/local government county/local government unit.
-Employment application shall include examination records. unit.
-Personnel files shall be created and maintained for full-time, part-time, and temporary employees, as well as paid and unpaid interns.
+GEN 10-27 PERSONNEL FILES DESTROY 75 years after

+employee is no longer

+Personnel records containing documentation of employed by the

+the employee's working career and application for employment with the county/local government unit.
+Employment application shall include county/local government

+unit.

+examination records.

+Personnel files shall be created and maintained

+for full-time, part-time, and temporary employees,

+as well as paid and unpaid interns.